ShakeelAlibhai/ProjectGoldStarsX/README.md

 It can serve as a useful tool for people, as well as for people who are trying to learn and/or experiment with Java.

 ## Features
+### Agenda
+Project GoldStars X includes an agenda, where users can view the date and time, create and search events, and view events today and tomorrow.

 ### Calculator
 The Project GoldStars X calculator includes many features:
 * Basic Calculations (Add, Subtract, Multiply, and Divide)